bwah-leaf/SRWw_customBGM_MODE/README.en.md

 2. Click `Browse...` and select the installed `ffmpeg.exe`.
 3. Select the output `.bgm.pak` path.
 4. Select the BGM ID to replace.
 5. Click `Assign audio from selected ID` and choose the audio files.
+Multiple files are placed using natural numeric filename order (`2` before `10`), and an `BGM ID <- filename` preview is shown before assignment.
 6. Repeat steps 4–5 until all desired IDs have been assigned.
 7. Confirm that the combined duration is within the limit, then click `Create BGM.PAK`.

+The list is updated only after every selected file passes duration probing.
+A bad or unsupported file therefore cannot leave a partially assigned ID range.

-The package stores the BGM IDs, converted stream data, sizes, and integrity metadata.
-Original source paths and filenames are not stored.
+The package stores BGM IDs, converted stream data, sizes, and integrity metadata; private source paths are not stored in it.
+The adjacent `.bgm.pak.manifest.json` records only IDs, game titles, and source filenames so the mapping can be reviewed.

 ## 2. Creating the NDS ROM patch